-Under IFRS 17, the valuation of takaful contract assets and liabilities, as well as retakaful contract assets and liabilities, is considered a key audit matter due to its significance to the financial statements as a whole.
+The valuation of takaful contract assets and liabilities, as well as retakaful contract assets and liabilities, is considered to be a key audit matter due to its significance to the financial statements as a whole.
 The Company applies the Premium Allocation Approach (PAA) and this involves significant judgments in assessing the eligibility of the contracts to use PAA, estimating future cash flows, and determining the liability for remaining coverage.

-Actuarial assumptions and models are essential to these valuations and the presence of estimation uncertainty involved in these assumptions can result in a high probability of material misstatement.
+Actuarial assumptions and models are essential to these valuations and the presence of estimation uncertainty involved in these assumptions may result in material misstatement.

-Note 22 to the financial statements describes the elements that make up the takaful assets/ liabilities as well as retakaful contract assets and liabilities.
+Note 22 to the financial statements describes the elements that make up the takaful assets/liabilities as well as retakaful contract assets and liabilities.

-The work that we performed to address this key audit matter, with the involvement of our IFRS 17 actuarial specialists, included the following procedures:
+The work that we performed to address this key audit matter, included the following procedures:

-- We obtained an understanding and reviewed the Company's process for determining the key actuarial assumptions and checked their reasonability against external data and industry trends where possible; - We evaluated the data used in actuarial calculations by substantiating it to source documentation; - We verified a sample of claims reserves and compared them to appropriate documentation, such as reports from loss adjusters, confirmations obtained from lawyers, reinsurance contracts etc; - We reviewed the reasonableness of the calculation methodology and the underlying assumptions used in loss component assessment; and - We assessed the adequacy of disclosures in the financial statements related to takaful and retakaful contract assets and liabilities as per IFRS 17.
+- We obtained an understanding and evaluated the Company's process for determining the key actuarial assumptions; - We involved our EY actuarial specialists to review the methodology, assumptions and other key inputs and to test a sample of the actuarial balances; - We evaluated the data used in the actuarial calculations by substantiating it to source documentation; - We tested on a sample basis, key inputs which includes contribution received, claims paid and commission income by comparing them to appropriate documentation, such as policy documents, reports from loss adjusters, retakaful contracts etc; - We evaluated the calculations, methodology and the underlying assumptions used in loss component assessment and risk adjustment; and - We assessed the disclosures in the financial statements relating to this matter against the requirements of IFRS.